isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 description: >-
   This is a partially complete recipe for making Cupbop (the UglyBop) at home.
   "Copycat," if you will, but might as well be the real thing because I'm not messing around.
 I've been researching and tinkering for months now.
+Decoded and written by Porter Lyman.
 image: /img/img_20201027_180003_3.jpg
 ---
 This is for the UglyBop with heat level 4.